 Benefits of Andon

-- Cost reduction: because in the factory time is money, the reduction of lost time can reduce production costs caused by unplanned downtime.
+- Cost reduction: because in the factory time is money, time reduction can reduce production costs caused by unplanned downtime and that would ensure profitability.

-- Better communication: the industry of the future is characterized by the connectivity of the different actors who exchange information and data in real-time.
-Thus, the visual or sound display promotes a better flow of internal communication between the various stakeholders.
+- Better communication: the industry of the future is characterized by the connectivity of the different actors who exchange information and data smoothly in real-time.
+Thus, the visual or sound display promotes a better flow of internal communication between the various stakeholders, practitioners, facilitators and supervisors.

-- Better control: By anticipating problems, Andon allows maintenance teams and management to have more control over the production chain.
+- Better control: By anticipating and forecasting problems, Andon allows maintenance teams and management to have more control over the production chain.

 Continuous improvement and operational excellence

 Operational excellence brings together all the procedures for continuous improvement.
-That is lean management, Theory Of Constraints (TOC), agile methods and personal development.
-In fact, it aims to improve the well-being of the different actors in the plant and the working conditions. in order to achieve high performance.
+That is lean management.
+What is lean?
+It is the theory Of Constraints (TOC), agile methods and personal development.
+In fact, it aims to improve the well-being of the different actors in the plant and the working conditions. in order to achieve high-level performance.

-Andon is at the heart of this approach because it opens the door to various continuous improvement approaches that aim to optimize the plant’s performance at all levels.
+Andon is at the heart of Kaizen continuous improvement approach because it opens the door to various continuous improvement approaches that aim to optimize the plant’s performance at all levels.

 Andon and Digital Work Instructions